Evolution Of Species

 The Bible says Adam and Eve, the first humans, were the pinnacle of God’s creation.

-He formed them, male and female, as adults, not infants, through two discrete acts after commanding the animal kinds to exist.
+He formed them, male and female, as adults, not infants, through two distinct acts after commanding the plant and animal kinds to exist.

 God created Adam and Eve in his image on a soulful level and gave them dominion over the earth so they could manage it as they saw fit.